philoye/annotatr/readme.markdown

 * Adding an annotation to a link tag doesn't work exactly right because the callout/annotation picks up the link behaviour/styling, meaning it'll likely be underlined and if you click it and it'll go where the link goes.

-* I haven't checked any of this in IE 6/7/8.
-I will likely be sad when I do.

 MORE INFO
 ---------